A single picture exposes a truth deadly enough to kill for.

 Prologue

+The trek up to the waterfall isn’t an easy one.
+Only the most determined of nature lovers survive the climb up the mountain, and due to yesterday’s downpour, the mud keeps most hikers away.
 Sunlight slices through the burgundy and goldenrod remains of leaves clinging for dear life above me.
 The dirt footpath that winds along the shore of Doomwood Falls dips and curves around the massive roots of hibernating trees.
 I inhale the woodsy scent, but it’s no use.
 The panic itching under my skin still persists.

 I’m almost on the other side of the river when something large floats toward me, giving the distinct feeling that it’s about to complicate my day.
-As if it could get more complicated.
+As if it could get any more complicated.
 Most people see nature and think serenity.
 I see it and start planning my alibi.

 The current nudges whatever it is toward me, while rocks disturb its path as it bumps against them.
 A branch snapping behind me yanks my attention away.
-The sound reminds me that I’m probably being watched, as I have been since my neighbor disappeared a week ago.
+The sound reminds me that I’m probably being watched, as I have been since my neighbor went AWOL a week ago.
 But her disappearance is the exact reason I’m here, because my gut tells me I’m close to finding her and this place holds the clue I’m searching for.

 Another crack is followed by the rustle of leaves.